 After pulling off a small train robbery, “Little” Walter (Ronald Fraser) and his gang hide out in a deserted monastery on a remote Cornish island.

 There are six of them.
-The rotund Walt; his blonde girlfriend Bikini (Barbara Windsor); pint-size Willy (Melvyn Hayes), a poet and thinker; Squirts (Bernard Cribbins), a greyhound-obsessed gambler; Specs (Davy Kaye), a nightclub habituée of small stature; and Lorenzo (Grégoire Aslan), a tall Spaniard.
+The rotund Walt; his blonde girlfriend Bikini (Barbara Windsor); pint-size poet and thinker Willy (Melvyn Hayes); greyhound-obsessed gambler, Squirts (Bernard Cribbins); Specs (Davy Kaye), a nightclub habituée of small stature; and Lorenzo (Grégoire Aslan), a tall Spaniard.